Processori7/AI_API/README.md

 # Description:
-This is an API for working with ChatGPT, based on the freeGPT library.
+This is an API for working with ChatGPT, based on the webscout library.
 # Usage:
 ```
 git clone https://github.com/Processori7/AI_API.git